Xilinx/XRT/src/runtime_src/tools/scripts/README.md

 It will install all necessary packages to compile and run XRT.

 ## pkgdsa.sh
-The pkgdsa.sh script is used to generate deb/rpm package for a DSA.
+The pkgdsa.sh script is used to generate deb/rpm package for a XSA.
 It needs a development platform directory which has .xpfm, `hw/` and `sw/`.

 For example: